saeid93/smart-kube/docs/monitorings/tensorboard.md

 # Using tensorboard

-To filter out certain experiments with different dataset, workload, network and trace use the following regex format:
+To filter out certain experiments with different cluster and workload use the following regex format:

-(?=series/[8-9]).*.(?=datasets/[5-6]) for selecting series 8 to 9 and datasets 5 to 6
+(?=series/[8-9]).*.(?=clusters/[5-6]) for selecting series 8 to 9 and clusters 5 to 6

 ![dddddd](../images/tensorboard-regex.png)